-Funny thing is, you never really think of beaches when you think of the UK… We’ve got he bright lights of London, the historic lure of Edinburgh and even the rustic charm of the Cotswolds that draw people near and far but the UK is about so much more than these ‘obvious choices’.
+Funny thing is, you never really think of beaches when you think of the UK.
+We’ve got the bright lights of London, the historic lure of Edinburgh and even the rustic charm of the Cotswolds that draw people near and far.
+That being said, the UK is about so much more than these ‘obvious choices’.

-This being said, it’s fairly general knowledge (amongst us Brits, at least)that if you’re in search of a good beach holiday in the UK, you should head down south to Cornwall… and British beach holidays certainly don’t come any more beautiful than at the Watergate Bay Hotel in Newquay.
+This being said, it’s fairly general knowledge (amongst us Brits, at least)that if you’re in search of a good beach holiday in the UK, you should head down south to the gorgeous coast of Cornwall. and British seaside holidays certainly don’t come any more beautiful than at the Watergate Bay Hotel.

-Arrival all sorted and check in complete, I went off in search of the room… which turned out to be suite.
+Arrival all sorted and check-in complete, I went off in search of the room… which turned out to be a gorgeous suite.

 And boy what a suite it was… just look at that bath!

 As you already know, I’m very partial to a hotel room that’s so nice, it makes you wish for bad weather just so you can stay in…and this one definitely does the trick. 🙂